grrowl/homebridge-plugin-automation/README.md

 Control your homebridge instance with Javascript.

+> [!WARNING]
+> This plugin is very new, but since it's so useful and unique (no simpler homebridge automation approaches exist) I'm releasing it for constributors, testers, and as a request for feedback.

 ## Examples

 (sorry this is so gnarly, we can improve the interface in `PLATFORM_SCRIPT`)